 What this means.
 Studies show undeniably that individuals and families with no or inadequate insurance are much less likely to seek preventative services or other health care until they experience serious injury or symptoms.

 In the case of breast cancer—as with so many other disease and health issues—reaching this stage is too often too late.
 That is, women presenting with stage 3, stage 4 or even sometimes stage 2 breast cancer have a lower likely hood of survival, or of quality of life during and after treatment.
 The later the stage, the more invasive, more intense the treatment needs to be and simply stated, the lower the survival rate.
 Even if a woman does survive she is frequently looking at long recovery periods, years of follow-up treatment and a decline in quality of life.

-FUNDING & WORK IN THE PROMISE ZONE
+FUNDING & WORK

 - Jefferson Health